Millions of WordPress-based projects are hosted on cPanel servers, proving that you don’t need any technical skills to launch a website these days.

 On the one hand, you have a powerful content management system that lets you create a professional-looking site without writing a single line of code.
 On the other, you have cPanel’s graphical user interface for easy management of all aspects of your hosting service.

-But what happens if you don’t have access to cPanel?
-Is it even possible to build a WP website without it?
-Let’s find out.
+But what happens if you don’t have access to it?
+We know what you’re thinking:

 What is cPanel?

 cPanel is the most popular web hosting control panel.
-It gives users the ability to control their web hosting accounts through an intuitive web-based interface.
+It allows users to control their web hosting accounts through an intuitive web-based interface.
 By default, it comes with tools for uploading, editing, and deleting files and databases, managing email and FTP accounts, controlling domains and their DNS zones, and many more.

 VPS and dedicated hosting users often use cPanel in conjunction with WHM (short for Web Host Manager) – cPanel’s server administration platform.
 WHM also offers an easy-to-use interface, packing all the tools you’ll ever need to ensure your projects are hosted in the best possible environment.